cwdbutler/Quickpics/README.md

 #

-# Aims to replicate the key features of Instagram, down to the finer UX details, here are some examples:
+## Aims to replicate the key features of Instagram, down to the finer UX details, here are some examples:

+### Of course, try out the app to see all of the features I couldn't fit here 🙂

 </div>